bramley/phplist-plugin-autoresponder/README.md

 ## Version history ##

     version         Description
-    3.3.1+20200713  Revise README file
+    3.3.2+20220218  Improve the display of field labels on the autoresponder form 3.3.1+20200713  Revise README file
     3.3.0+20200517  Improve method of removing 'notsent' rows from usermessage table 3.2.1+20191231  Add missing htmlspecialchars() on URLs for buttons